jgarc172/code-practice/README.md

 programming language basic types and the function notation to describe the exercises.

 ## Level 1
-This level provides you with fundamental exercises.
+This level provides you with fundamental exercises